marselester/marselester.github.com/content/posts/go-asm-avo.md

 rejecting plain `0(FP)` syntax.
 Therefore we must place an argument name at the beginning.

+It's worth mentioning that starting from Go 1.17 the compiler uses registers to pass arguments.
+Since we're implementing the function in assembly, the compiler defaults to using the stack to pass the arguments.

+---

 ```asm
 TEXT ·Add(SB), NOSPLIT, $0-24
 	MOVQ x+0(FP), AX